 Coupons and vouchers in Vendor Central

-First up is one of our favorite promotion types: coupons/vouchers.
+First up is one of our favourite promotion types: coupons/vouchers.
 In typical Amazon fashion, they haven’t decided on one universal name for this type.
 It is either called a coupon or a voucher, depending which country and platform you sell in.
 But don’t be confused, they refer to the same type of promotion.

 Coupons and vouchers have many benefits.
 They are popular with customers as they’re easy to add to the basket.
 They are also great at improving conversion because they show on search and category pages to draw customers into viewing your product instead of your competitors’.
 Exposure from a coupon will also drive additional traffic to your listing, as they get exposure on Amazon Vouchers page and deals emails.